pnlbwh/pnlpipe/README.md

 # Shell environment

-Sometimes you'd like to have access to the same software environment that your pipeline does when it runs with a particular parameter combination.
+Sometimes you want access to the same software environment that your pipeline does when it runs with a particular parameter combination.
 This is possible by using the `env` command.

-    ./pnlpipe <pipeline> env
+    ./pnlpipe <pipeline> env -p 2

-prints
+prints a Bash setup that exports the software paths and example data paths for `<pipeline>'s` second parameter combination.
+To add them to your environment, run

+    eval `./pnlpipe <pipeline> env -p 2`  # or eval $(./pnlpipe <pipeline> env -p 2)

 # Writing your own pipelines